feng1652842325/blog.github.io/docs/README.md

 layout: Blog
 icon: home
 title: 主页
-heroImage: /avatar.png
+# heroImage: /avatar.png
-heroText: 𝓢𝓾𝓽𝓮𝓪𝓻
+heroText: 技术博客
-heroFullScreen: true
+# heroFullScreen: true
-tagline: The more you know, the less you know
+# tagline: The more you know, the less you know

-footer: Talk is cheape Show me the code
+footer: The more you know, the less you know
 ---